prekidac/1RM_based_exercise_plan/README.md

 ## Exercises
 Bench, Squat, Deadlift, Shoulder press and Chin-up.
 ## Methodology
-There are two types of exercises based on neuro-muscular continuum, i.e. low and high number of reps per set.
+There are two types of exercises based on neuro-muscular continuum:
+high and low weight reps.
+This program uses 3 and 10 RM weights.
+> 2RM = 97% 1RM
+3RM = 94% 1RM
+4RM = 92% 1RM
+...

 ## Goal
 Main goal of this exercise regime is to achieve solid strenght and muscle hypertrophy with as little as possible energy drained.